-Vaccine Mono Monovalent Quadrivalent ivalent Trade Name Varivax ® (19) Varilrix®(14, 17) ProQuad ® (18) Priorix-Tetra®(20) Manufacturer Merck Sharp & Dohme (MSD) GlaxoSmithKline (GSK) Biologicals Sanofi Pasteur MSD GlaxoSmithKline (GSK) Biologicals License Issued 04/11/2003 Not licensed in Ireland (licensed in 21 EU countries plus Iceland, Norway and UK).
+Vaccine Mono valent Quadr ivalent Trade Name VARIVAX ®(19) Varilrix ®(14, 17) ProQuad ®(18) Priorix-Tetra ®(20) Manufacturer Merck Sharp & Dohme (MSD) GlaxoSmithKline (GSK) Biologicals Sanofi Pasteur MSD GlaxoSmithKline (GSK) Biologicals License Issued 04/11/2003 Not licensed in Ireland (licensed in 21 EU countries plus Iceland, Norway and UK).
 Authorised in EU countries via national procedures since 1994.
-EU authorisation update issued on 21 April 2021 following a request from GSK to EMA to harmonise the marketing authorisations for Varilrix® in the EU.
+European Commission decision valid throughout the EU issued on 21 April 2021 following a request from GSK to EMA to harmonise the marketing authorisations for Varilrix ® in the EU.
 Licence registration in Ireland will be via the EU Mutual Recognition Procedure, thereby harmonising the licence with the other EU member states.
 06/04/2006 10/08/2007 Formulation 1 dose (0.5 mL) contains: Varicella virus (produced in MRC-5 human diploid cells) Oka/Merck strain (live, attenuated) ≥1350 PFUs.
-1 dose (0.5 mL) contains: Varicella virus Oka strain (live, attenuated) not less than 10 3.3 PFU Produced in human diploid cells (MRC-5) 1 dose (0.5 mL) contains: • Measles virus1 Enders' Edmonston strain (live, attenuated) not less than 3.00 log10 TCID50 • Mumps virus1 Jeryl LynnTM (Level B) strain (live, attenuated) not less than 4.30 log10 TCID50 • Rubella virus2 Wistar RA 27/3 strain (live, attenuated) not less than 3.00 log10 TCID50 • Varicella virus3 Oka/Merck strain (live, attenuated) not less than 3.99 log10 PFUs 1 Produced in chick embryo cells 2 Produced in human diploid lung (WI-38) fibroblasts 3 Produced in human diploid (MRC-5) cells 1 dose (0.5 ml) contains: • Measles virus1 Schwarz strain (live, attenuated) not less than 103.0 CCID50 • Mumps virus1 RIT 4385 strain, derived from Jeryl Lynn strain (live, attenuated) not less than 104.4 CCID50 • Rubella virus2 Wistar RA 27/3 strain (live, attenuated) not less than 103.0 CCID50 • Varicella virus2 Oka strain (live, attenuated) not less than 103.3 PFUs 1 Produced in chick embryo cells 2 Produced in human diploid (MRC-5) cells Population Individuals from 12 months of age.
+1 dose (0.5 mL) contains: Varicella-zoster virus Oka strain (live, attenuated) not less than 10 3.3 PFU Produced in human diploid cells (MRC- 5) 1 dose (0.5 mL) contains: Measles virus Enders' Edmonston strain (live, attenuated) not less than 3.00 log10 TCID50 Mumps virus Jeryl LynnTM (Level B) strain (live, attenuated) not less than 4.30 log10 TCID50 Rubella virus Wistar RA 27/3 strain (live, attenuated) not less than 3.00 log10 TCID50 Varicella virus Oka/Merck strain (live, attenuated) not less than 3.99 log10 PFUs Produced in chick embryo cells Produced in human diploid lung (WI- 38) fibroblasts Produced in human diploid (MRC-5) cells 1 dose (0.5 ml) contains: Measles virus Schwarz strain (live, attenuated) not less than 103.0 CCID50 Mumps virus RIT 4385 strain, derived from Jeryl Lynn strain (live, attenuated) not less than 104.4 CCID50 Rubella virus Wistar RA 27/3 strain (live, attenuated) not less than 103.0 CCID50 Varicella virus Oka strain (live, attenuated) not less than 103.3 PFUs Produced in chick embryo cells Produced in human diploid (MRC-5) cells Population Individuals from 12 months of age.
 Can be administered to infants from 9 months of age under special circumstances, such as to conform with national vaccination schedules or in outbreak situations.
 Individuals from 12 months of age.
 Under special circumstances, it can also be used to vaccinate infants from 9 months of age.
 Individuals from 12 months of age.
 May also be given to children from 9 months of age in certain situations, for example as part of a national vaccination programme, during an outbreak or for travel to a region where measles is common.
 Individuals from the age of 11 months.
 Use in infants aged 9-10 months could be considered under special circumstances, for example, if an epidemiological situation requires it.